Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 English for Specific Purposes

 There’s a lot of talk in the ESL industry right now about English for Specific Purposes, and for good reason.
-Having the right vocabulary and expressions for your job is crucial!
+Having the right vocabulary and expressions is crucial for your students once they start working.

-Use these final four resources to help your advanced class excel at their jobs, whether they’ve immigrated into an English-speaking country, or whether they’re just looking to improve their workplace English at home.
+Use these final four resources to help your advanced class excel at their jobs, whether they’ve immigrated into an English-speaking country or they’re just looking to improve their workplace English at home.

 More and more hospitals in the English-speaking world are employing foreign doctors, nurses and administrative staff.
 Likewise, English-speaking medical employees are in high demand in non-English-speaking countries to help deal with foreign patients who don’t speak the local language.

-Although they can be demanding, your advanced students are knowledgeable and capable of diving into interesting material.
-Armed with these 21
+Although these resources can be demanding, your advanced students are knowledgeable and capable of diving into interesting material.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)